-The overall economic conditions have improved incrementally over the last several years to the point where conditions have been and are still very good.
-After five straight years of double digit value increases, this year's increase was only 8.97% originally.
-This year's reduced value increase is an acknowledgement of the slowing of rent increases and the increase of overall vacancy due to the amount of new facilities coming into the local market.
-The total value figures referred to on the previous page of the 'Executive Summary Report' include this year's new construction values and therefore the total figures calculate to a 10.44% increase.
-It is recommended that the new values be posted for the 2019 Assessment Year.
+The values recommended in this report represent a reasonable percentage increase.
+The overall economic conditions had improved incrementally over the last several years to the point where conditions had been very good.
+The last two years have seen a slowing of the property value increases, but conditions are still considered good.
+After five straight years of double digit value increases, last year's and this year's aggregate increases were only 8.97% and 8.34% respectively.
+This year's reduced value increase is an acknowledgement of the reversal of previous rent increases with a slight decrease in average local rental rates.
+It is also an acknowledgement of an increase of overall vacancy due to the relatively large amount of new facilities that came into the local market in the last two years but especially this last year.

+It is recommended that the new values be posted for the 2020 Assessment Year.